YangHU0724/YangHu_PersonalWebpage.github.io/_pages/home.md

 ## Recent Updates
+### 15 Aug, 2022
+A co-authored paper was published in Water Resourses Reasearch, [Multivariable Integrated Evaluation of Hydrodynamic Modeling: A Comparison of Performance Considering Different Baseline Topography Data](https://doi.org/10.1029/2021WR031819), We developed a new method to integrate multiple variable for objective river model evaluation.

 ### 2 June, 2022
 A co-authored paper was published in Remote Sensing of Environment, [How much inundation occurs in the Amazon River basin?](https://doi.org/10.1016/j.rse.2022.113099), led by [Ayan Santos Fleischmann](https://www.ufrgs.br/lsh/team/phd-students/ayan-santos-fleischmann/).
 In this study we comapre 29 inundation datasets from remote sensing/hydrological modeling.
 The intecomparison can be viewed in [WebGIS application](https://amazon-inundation.herokuapp.com/).